Price Guide · Updated 2026

 - Premium service: £3–4 per kg (includes express turnaround or specialty items)

-- Turnaround: Same day or next day (varies by location)
+What's included: Washing, drying, folding.
+Turnaround: Same day or next day (varies by location).

 For example, a service wash in Belfast (All Washed Up) costs £10.50–£16, while a 6kg wash/dry/fold in London (Love2Laundry) is around £16.85 (£2.81/kg).
 The cost per kilogram can range from £2.20 to £4.00 depending on the service level (The Clean Bean, Bristol).